logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 my_message: The sky is so blue
 ```

-This project uses an external module for its Grok parsing.
+This project uses an external module for its grok parsing.
 To learn more about it, see the [grok library repo](https://github.com/vjeantet/grok).

 ### Nested fields